thezakman/shortscan/README.md

 Run `shortutil <command> --help` for a definiteive list of options for each command.

 ```
-Shortutil v0.3 · a short filename utility by bitquark
+Shortutil v0.9.4 · a short filename utility by bitquark & TheZakMan
 Usage: main <command> [<args>]

 Options: